marek-miller/QuEST/README.md

 `invalidQuESTInputError()` to unwind the stack using Rust's [`panic`](https://doc.rust-lang.org/std/panic/index.html) mechanism.

-Current implementation returns inside `Result<_, QuestError>` the first exception caught.
 Additionally, all error messages reported by QuEST are logged as errors.
 To be able to see them, add a logger as a dependency to your crate, e.g.: